aspect-build/rules_jest/e2e/swc/README.md

 # Example showing usage and challenges using rules_jest with swc (via rules_swc)

+NB: this example predates the https://swc.rs/docs/usage/jest package, which likely solves these problems.

 ## Mocking of esm exports when transforming to commonjs

 When transforming esm to commonjs, swc defines the exports as readonly.